 - Be a U.S. citizen or eligible non-citizen (permanent resident alien).
 Verification may be required.

 - Be in compliance with the Selective Service registration requirements.
 Verification may be required.
-To check the status or to register go the Selective Service System website.
+To check the status or to register, go to the Selective Service System website.

 - Not be in default on any educational loan or in repayment of any educational grant.